Frequently Asked Questions

 - Maybe, if you meet the following criteria -

 Police reports are a matter of public record and all blotters/reports that we publish are essentially reprinted verbatim as received from the reporting agency (except that we may provide minor editing for spelling, grammar, punctuation, and/or brevity).
-We will not remove your name because it personally embarrasses you, especially in the case of DUI arrests.
 If you believe that the facts as stated are incorrect, please contact the arresting agency and ask them to issue a retraction or correction.

 We realize that mistakes are made and innocent people can be accused falsely.
 Therefore, as a courtesy, we will consider redacting your name from the respective news article if you meet one of the following criteria and provide supporting court documentation.

 1) YOU WERE FOUND INNOCENT OF ALL CHARGES IN THE RESPECTIVE CASE

 Please note that if you received multiple charges relative to the arrest we are reporting on, you must have been found innocent of all charges, or had the remainder dropped (NOLLE PROSEQUI).
 If you were found guilt of any of the charges, we can not redact your name from the news article.